joesavage1983/this-place-dev-challenge-bot/README.md

-# this-place-dev-challenge
+# This Place Dev Challenge Bot
-This Place Dev Challenge
+An application to complete the This Place dev challenge without human assistance.